 As data on whole grain intake may not be available for all countries or all age groups, the GDD study group developed methods to impute data, based on non-missing exposure data from other regions and available data on country-level covariates.
 These caveats affect the reading and comparability of the data presented in Table 5.

 The Global Burden of Disease study (GBD 2017 study) defines diets low in whole grains as average daily consumption of less than 125 grams per day of whole grains (bran, germ, and endosperm in their natural proportions) from breakfast cereals, bread, rice, pasta, biscuits, muffins, tortillas, pancakes, and other sources.
 According to the GBD 2017 study (GBD 2017 tool) a diet low in whole grains, resulted in more than 260000 avoidable deaths from all causes in 2017 in the EU, as well as in more than 5 million Disability Adjusted Life years (DALYs – sum of years lost due to premature death and years lived with disability) (GBD 2017 tool), of which almost 248.000 are deaths from cardiovascular disease, which accounts for the vast majority of all-cause deaths associated with diets low in whole grain.
-Values for individual EU Member States can be seen in the map below.
+Values for individual EU Member States in 2017 can be seen in the map below.

 As whole grains are considered part of a healthy diet, scientific associations, institutions and authorities have issued policy recommendations that aim to increase the availability and accessibility of whole grains and ultimately to increase its intake across the population.